 HIPAA, GLBA, and HITECH are all pieces of legislation that penalize medical offices for these records being stolen or exposed.
 The fines and penalties associated can stack up quick.

 Below are several examples of situations where this data could get them in trouble.

 An employee unintentionally sends an email to the wrong person.

 An employee steals the information and distributes it or sells it to a third party.

-The loss or theft of a Laptop, smartphone, tablet, flash drive, or other electronic storage device.
+The loss or theft of a laptop, smartphone, tablet, flash drive, or other electronic storage devices.

 A coding error that inadvertently makes public patient data on the Practice’s Website.

 Denial of Service Attacks

 Most Practices operate under the assumption that the only risk involving these records is from being hacked.
 Many independent Medical Offices think that they are too small to be a target.
 Being a small Medical Office does not shield it from becoming a target by Hackers.
 It just keeps them out of the National News Cycle.